liquidctl/liquidctl/docs/nzxt-hue2-guide.md

 ## Fan speeds

-_Only NZXT Smart Device V2 and NZXT H1 V2_
+_Only Smart Device V2, RGB & Fan Controller and H1 V2_

 Fan speeds can only be set to fixed duty values.